NONVERBAL LEARNING DISABILITY

 Non-Verbal Learning Disabilities

 Research (B.P.
-Rourke) has shown that 99%, or virtually all, of the individuals diagnosed with Turner Syndrome exhibit the strengths and weaknesses seen in individuals diagnosed with a Nonverbal Learning Disability.
+Rourke) has shown that a significanly high percentage of the individuals diagnosed with Turner Syndrome exhibit the strengths and weaknesses seen in individuals diagnosed with a Nonverbal Learning Disability.

 Nonverbal Learning Disability is a term used to describe a specific learning profile.
 It is characterized by a number of cognitive strengths and challenges that impact a child’s success in the academic and social settings.

 What is accomplished in the resource room as the result of appropriate, and specialized instruction is nothing short of magic.
 Having the right list of strategies and instructional interventions is the key to working this magic.
 Read more...

 LD Online is a good resource for information about Nonverbal Learning Disability. www.LDonline.org